-Appalachian Rural Health Institute: Working with local rural health departments in accreditation, data management, survey research, and community engagement.
-Involving rural health professional across the state in rural health improvement planning.
+Working with local rural health departments in accreditation, data management, survey research, and community engagement.
+Involving rural health professionals across the state in rural health improvement planning.

-Kids on Campus: The cornerstone of CHSP's community engagement and outreach for over 20 years, KOC provides summer and after-school programing that offers educational, nutritional and recreational opportunities to the region's children.
+The cornerstone of CHSP's community engagement and outreach for over 20 years, KOC provides summer and after-school programming that offers educational, nutritional and recreational opportunities to the region's children.
 Hundreds of OHIO students each year take advantage of employment, volunteer, and internship opportunities to work with the area's economically disadvantaged and academically at-risk children.

-Show Me the Money- Innovation Financing Solutions for Population Health in Uncertain Times: Partnering with the University of Toledo, Health Policy Institute of Ohio and Healthcare Collaborative of Greater Columbus as well as individuals from several OAIPH organizations and state agencies to host an annual conference to empower population health groups to pursue funding from a broad array of sources.
-In many cases attendees either have not heard of the opportunities or do not know how to access them.
-The inaugural event was held in April, 2018.
+Partnering with the University of Toledo, Health Policy Institute of Ohio and Healthcare Collaborative of Greater Columbus as well as individuals from several OAIPH organizations and state agencies to host an annual conference to empower population health groups to pursue funding from a broad array of sources.
+In many cases, attendees either have not heard of the opportunities or do not know how to access them.
+The inaugural event was held in April 2018.